Living with MS can affect your feelings

 - You are the expert on your own MS and your own priorities.
 Bear this in mind if you feel that others are trying to suggest options that you are not comfortable with.

 - Get treatment for any troublesome symptoms.
 Reassure yourself that you have professional support and are learning to manage your MS well.

 - Ask for some help or take offers of support if you'd like to.
 If you are doing OK at the moment, you can always say that you'll get back to people if you need their support in the future.

 - Take a problem solving approach.
 Think about what's bothering you most?
 Is it something you can sort out yourself or will you need to ask someone else?
 Is it something that can't be sorted out?
-Is it something which seems overwhelming at the moment?
-If it seems like a huge problem, tackle a small piece at a time.
+If it seems like a huge problem, you could tackle a small piece at a time.
 If it can't be sorted, can you accept this and let the issue drop?

 Like yourself and your life

 - Keep a sense of normality.
 If possible, do the things that you usually do and things you enjoy

 - Think about your priorities in life.
 What, and who, is important to you?
 What would you like to do that matters most?

 - Learn to say no!
 And don't beat yourself up afterwards.
 You don't have to do everything – try to keep to your priorities.